lfit/itpol/developer-security-hygiene.md

 Similarly, the first time you import someone's PGP key, it is assumed to be trusted.
-If at any point in the future GnuPG comes across another key with the same identity, both the previously imported key and the new key will be marked as invalid and you will need to manually figure out which one to trust.
+If at any point in the future GnuPG comes across another key with the same identity, both the previously imported key and the new key will be marked as invalid and you will need to manually figure out which one to keep.

 In this guide, we will be using the TOFU trust model.